 Plan the appointment after a nap and feeding for a calmer, more cooperative piercing experience.

 You can also prepare by feeding right after the piercing, which often offers immediate comfort and may ease stress.
-For infection prevention, choose a sterile setting, such as a healthcare professional’s office, where proper hygiene standards are followed.
+For infection prevention, choose a sterile setting, such as a healthcare professional’s office, where hygiene standards are followed.

 Where Should You Get Baby Ears Pierced?